usaid-cs/yesterday-i-learned/random.md

 1. To contain dirt (or to perheps give foreigners a hint), where the Japanese expect you to take off your shoes, there is often a change in elevation.
 At your typical entryway called [玄関](https://en.wikipedia.org/wiki/Genkan), the elevation is lower than the rest of the floor.
 1. Asian men can be at most a 8.5 out of 10, say people on [Okay Cupid](https://theblog.okcupid.com/race-and-attraction-2009-2014-107dcbb4f060).
 1. There is a fancy word for cutting into thin strips, called [julienning](https://en.wikipedia.org/wiki/Julienning).
-1. On current: "Current is like rope, it can be pulled; but not pushed." - [Thread about shocking your own balls with a car battery](https://www.reddit.com/r/WTF/comments/8uen0t/i_found_a_homemade_electric_chair_while_exploring/e1fcy3r/)
 1. "Wikipedia articles near you" is [built into the website](https://en.wikipedia.org/wiki/Special:Nearby).
 There is no need to reinvent it.
 1. The [Rogers Centre](https://en.wikipedia.org/wiki/Rogers_Centre) has a pronounciation just like "SKY-dome".
 1. To remove a mechanical keyboard's keycaps, wiggle the keycap with your remover.
 Don't pull!
 Don't yank!